WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Basal leaves of L. glabrum are one half to an inch in diameter and far more easily noticed than the flowers.

-The maroon-red bulbous growths shown in the center of the photograph at the left and at the bottom left of the photograph below are bulblets: L. glabrum commonly reproduces from bulblets rather than from seeds.
-It is thus said to be viviparous: it asexually produces plants genetically identical to itself as sprouts on itself.
+The maroon-red bulbous growths are "bulblets": L. glabrum commonly reproduces from bulblets rather than from seeds.
+It is thus said to be viviparous, i.e., it asexually produces plants genetically identical to itself as sprouts on itself.
 These bulblets fall to the ground, root, and produce new plants.
 (See also Bistorta vivipara.)

-Lithophragma glabrum (Woodland Star)
+Lithophragma glabrum

 Saxifragaceae (Saxifrage Family)

 Foothills, montane.
 Woodlands, openings.
-Spring.
+Spring, summer.

 Narraguinnep Natural Area, May 10, 2006.